Trusted Guide to Nursing CEUs

 What Are CEUs?

 Continuing Education Units, or CEUs (sometimes referred to as Continuing Education Credits or Continuing Education Courses), are a means of measuring continued education for professionals with licenses, certifications, and professional memberships.
 They are a standard unit of measurement.

 They’re not unique to nurses, as they’re also utilized for doctors, engineers, lawyers, certified public accountants, real estate agents, various types of financial advisers, and others.
 They may also be referred to or filed as Continuing Competence Requirements.

 CEUs may be a requirement, but they’re also at the core of personal career growth.
 They’re a driver for the ability to consistently be a knowledgeable and modern professional.

 If you’re a nursing student or a New Grad, take a deep breath before reading this.

 Education never ends.

 Nursing school will not last forever.
 You will find your feet under you and feel confident in your clinical skills, judgement, and critical thinking.
 You will know a lot, and know enough, but you will never, ever know everything.

 There will always be more to learn.
 Every day is another opportunity to learn something new, determine an alternative solution, or a discover a different way of thinking.

 CEUs as a requirement are a guarantee that you continue to learn and stay up to date.
 Beyond the requirement, the key to a fulfilling and progressive career is a perpetual hunger for learning and education.
 The requirement is just another flame on your fire to become the most knowledgeable professional possible.

 Healthcare is an ever-changing industry.
-It is also an industry where evidence based practice is not only becoming the gold standard, but the expectation.
+It is also an industry where evidence-based practice is not only the gold standard, it's also the expectation.

 When thinking about CEUs, try to adopt this mindset:

 You know what they say about death and taxes?
 Well, if you’re a nurse, add CEUs to that list.

-Read on to make the most out of your CEU experience.
+Read on to make the most of your CEUs 👇

 1. Make a Plan